joshuagnes/dev272/recipe-app/README.md

 ## 💾 AsyncStorage Integration

-### AsyncStorage is used to persist specific pieces of data locally on the device.
+AsyncStorage is used to persist specific pieces of data locally on the device.

+### Caching Auth Tokens

 ```ts
 import AsyncStorage from '@react-native-async-storage/async-storage';